alexpdraper/chrome-notetaker/README.md

-# Reading List
+# Notetaker
-A Chrome extension for saving pages to read later.
+A Chrome extension for taking notes while browsing the internet.